Analytify/wp-analytify/README.md

 * Enhancement : removed traditional analytics js - GA recommends analytics.js
 * Enhancement : Quick Tabbed navigation.
 No page reload.
 * Enhancement : Profile Tab - Hide Profiles list
-* Enhancement : loading stats with ajax
+* Enhancement : Loading stats with ajax
 * Enhancement : Our Core plugin is Free and required for all add-ons and pro upgrade.
 * New Feature : Page exit and Entrance stats
 * New Feature : Social Media Statistics